Shahd0sman/Flask-Task/README.md

 Start the app, and visit the homepage to see the animated character.
 Click PLAY to go to the login page.
 Sign up for a new account or continue as a guest.
-After login/signup, you can navigate to the game area (page under development).
+After login/signup, you can navigate to the game loading after loading you will go to game area (page under development).

 ## 📌 Notes
 - Social login buttons (Google, Facebook) are UI only